marc2332/bliss/doc/source/howto_tango.rst

 ======================================

 Bliss project provides extensions that allow you to work with bliss through TANGO_.
-This is used at the ESRF, for example, to access bliss from spec_.
+This is used at the ESRF_, for example, to access bliss from spec_.

 This how-to assumes you have a running bliss configuration server.